phillbush/legv8/README.md

 ## USAGE

 **Step 1: Assemble the program.**
-First, to test a CPU, a program should be assembled and load into the memory.
+First, to test a CPU, a program should be assembled in order to be load into the memory.

 The directory `samples/` contains simple sample programs that can be used.
 To assemble them, use the AWK assembler located in `tools/asm`.